SamKenny51/hangmanGame/README.md

 Ideas for improvement
 * Draw hangman as incorrect guesses are made
 * Allow users to adjust the length of the words
+* Expand the use of RegEx to detect spoiler words and censor them appropriately